kindlychung/vscode-plantuml/README.md

 ## Fork

-This fork contains a different viewer, with better zoom performance, and allows you to click on diagram texts to focus the position on current editor window.
+This fork of https://github.com/well-ar/vscode-plantuml uses a native build of plantuml instead of replying on a java run time and a jar file.
+See https://github.com/mikaelhg/puni2 for (docker-based) build instructions.
+After the build, copy the plantuml binary to some path and specify it in the `plantuml.nativeBinary` setting.
+For example: `/usr/local/bin/plantuml`.
 ---

 Rich PlantUML support for Visual Studio Code.